skambuilds/PySpark-EMR-FraudDetection/README.md

 5. Now go back to your AWS Console, select the **input/** directory of your bucket and upload here the csv files you have just downloaded.

 ### Step 4: Module Configuration
 In this section we clarify how to configure the module.

-The [**Terraform/test.tf**](Terraform/test.tf) file contains the Terraform configuration.
-We describe its content in the following.
+* Open the [**Terraform/test.tf**](Terraform/test.tf) file, that contains the Terraform configuration.

-First of all we want to make sure that our AWS provider is properly configured.
-If you make use of named AWS credential profiles, then all you need to set in the provider block is a version and a region as shown below.
-We have already perform this task for you adding the following code snippet:
+	The initial four lines describe the provider block for aws.
+We have already set up this part for you, so keep it unchanged.

     	provider "aws" {
         	version = "3.21.0"
         	region  = "us-east-1"
     	}

-Furthermore, exporting AWS_PROFILE with the desired AWS credential profile name before invoking Terraform ensures that the AWS SDK uses the right set of credentials.

-From there, we create a module block in order to call the emr module.
-The source argument has been set to the path of the emr module code which you can find in the [**Terraform/emr-module/**](Terraform/emr-module/) directory of this repo.
-The emr module code has been described in detail in the [in-depth information section](https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module) of this document.

-    module "emr" {
-      source = "./emr-module/"

-      name          = "cluster-name"
-      vpc_id        = "vpc-id"
-      release_label = "emr-5.32.0"

-      applications = [
-        "Hive",
-        "Spark",
-        "Livy",
-        "JupyterEnterpriseGateway",
-      ]

-      configurations        = data.template_file.emr_configurations.rendered
-      key_name              = "key-pair-name"
-      subnet_id             = "subnet-id"
-      instance_type         = "m5.xlarge"
-      master_instance_count = "1"
-      core_instance_count   = "2"

-      bootstrap_name = "runif"
-      bootstrap_uri  = "s3://elasticmapreduce/bootstrap-actions/run-if"
-      bootstrap_args = ["instance.isMaster=true", "echo running on master node"]

-      log_uri     = "s3://your-bucket-name/logs/"
-      project     = "FraudDetection"
-      environment = "Test"

-      action_on_failure = "CONTINUE"
-      step_name = "FraudDetectionModel"
-      step_jar_path = "command-runner.jar"

-      step_args = [
-    	"spark-submit",
-    	"--deploy-mode",
-    	"client",
-    	"--master",
-    	"yarn",
-    	"--conf",
-    	"spark.yarn.submit.waitAppCompletion=true",
-    	"s3://your-bucket-name/code/fraud_detection_model.py"
-      ]
-    }

-You have to update this module block with your own AWS parameters.
-Open your local copy of the [**Terraform/test.tf**](Terraform/test.tf) file with a text editor and provide the following values:
+* After we define a module block for EMR - replace its values as follows:
 	- `name` - A name for your EMR cluster
 	- `vpc_id` - ID of VPC meant to hold the cluster
 		- In order to retrieve this information just login into your AWS Console and search for the VPC Dashboard using the search tool.
 Then go to *Your VPC* and perform copy and paste on the "VPC ID" value of an already available VPC or follow this [guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html#create_vpc) to create a new VPC.
 	- `key_name` - EC2 Key pair name (you have to insert the key pair name you created previously)
 	- `subnet_id` - Subnet used to house the EMR nodes
 	- In order to retrieve this information just login into your AWS Console and search for the VPC Dashboard using the search tool.
 Then go to *Subnets* and perform copy and paste on the "Subnet ID" value of a subnet which is related to the VPC you have chosen previously or follow this [guide](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html#add_subnet) to create a new Subnet related to the VPC you have created previously.
 	- `log_uri` - S3 URI of the EMR log destination (you just have to put "your-bucket-name" in the path)
 	- `step_args` - List of command line arguments passed to the JAR file's main function when executed.
 In this case we use the spark-submit in order to execute the fraud detection model algorithm (you just have to put "your-bucket-name" in the s3 model code path)

 	For the following ones we have already set up the right values for you:
 	- `release_label` - EMR release version to use
 	- `applications` - A list of EMR release applications
 	- `configurations` - JSON array of EMR application configurations
 	- `instance_type` - Instance type for the master and core instance groups
 	- `master_instance_count` - Number of master instances
 	- `core_instance_count` - Number of core instances
 	- `bootstrap_name` - Name for the bootstrap action
 	- `bootstrap_uri` - S3 URI for the bootstrap action script
 	- `bootstrap_args` - A list of arguments to the bootstrap action script
 	- `project` - Name of project this cluster is for
 	- `environment` - Name of environment this cluster is targeting
 	- `action_on_failure` - The action to take if the step fails.
 Valid values: `TERMINATE_JOB_FLOW`, `TERMINATE_CLUSTER`, `CANCEL_AND_WAIT`, and `CONTINUE`
 	- `step_name` - The name of the step
 	- `step_jar_path` - Path to a JAR file run during the step

+	More info on the emr module can be fund [here].(https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module)

 ### Step 5: Module Execution
 Now you can use Terraform to create and destroy the cluster.
 The cluster creation includes a step phase which performs the fraud detection model execution.